 We would like you to contact your local faith leaders, from your churches, Buddhist centres, mosques and synagogues, whatever your faith, and tell them about our campaign for religious freedom in Tibet.
 Ask them if they would sign their name to the statement written below.
 Governments around the world pride themselves on their tolerance of religious freedom and will listen if enough people get involved.

-If your faith leader agrees with our statement and wants to get involved, please contact us by email at firstname.lastname@example.org, with their contact details so that we can confirm that they would like their name to appear on our statement.
-Later this year, we will then take this statement, and the list of names, to governments and ask them to make this firm commitment.
+If your faith leader agrees with our statement and wants to get involved, please contact us by email at email@example.com with their contact details so that we can confirm that they would like their name to appear on our statement.
+This statement, and the list of names, can then be taken to governments, asking them to make this firm commitment.

 We the undersigned are leaders, members and believers of different faiths.
 We are writing to urge governments around the world to speak out against plans by the Chinese government to force its will upon Tibet’s Buddhists.
 Despite its officially atheist position, the Chinese Communist Party has declared its intention to impose its own choice of Dalai Lama, the highest position in Tibetan Buddhism, on Tibetans as part of a wider process of trying to control and co-opt Tibetan Buddhism.
 We urge you to issue a statement expressing your opposition to state interference in an independent, peaceful religion.